rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.
-This strategy consists of the following high-level practices:
+This strategy consists of the following high-level procedures:

-1. Compile and/or update list of everything with a version and chea
+1. Compile and/or update list of everything with a version and check for new version for each
-2. Check everything with a version and create list of things that changed
-3. Evaluate impact of each new version
+2. Evaluate impact of each new version
-4. Update everything with relevant change to targeted version
+3. Update everything with relevant change to targeted version (immediately or quarterly)

+Step one should be done regularly in order to detect urgent changes soon after they happen rather that be exposed to security vulnerabilities.

+Step two happens after the list has been compiled, not during the compilation of the list or any individual version check.
+This ensures the entire list is created and checked in a timely manner.
+Evaluation and upgrades can then happen based on the urgency to
 ## Compile and/or update list of everything with a version

 - What things is HPC ML responsible to keep up to date?